lucasmalara/my-golf-club/README.md

 1. [x] ~~TODO: Add a screenshot for a case where it is shown where to click to go to see an API documentation.~~

-2. [ ] TODO: Add a screenshot for a case when member was successfully added.
+2. [ ] TODO: Add screenshots for a case when member was successfully added by:
+   1. [ ] Moderator
+   2. [ ] Admin

-3. [ ] TODO: Add a screenshot for a case when member was successfully modified.
+3. [ ] TODO: Add a screenshot for a case when member was successfully modified by admin.

-4. [ ] TODO: Add a screenshot for a case when member was successfully removed.
+4. [ ] TODO: Add a screenshot for a case when member was successfully removed by admin.

 5. [x] ~~TODO: Add a screenshot for a case when user was successfully added.~~